vDifferent/brute-force-soc-investigation/INCIDENT-REPORT__1.md

 The attacker gained valid credentials for the `analyst` account on `ubuntu-target`, providing legitimate-looking access to the host.
-Depending on the account's privileges, this could allow lateral movement, data access, or further privilege escalation — and because it uses a valid account rather than exploiting a vulnerability, this access is harder to distinguish from normal activity.
+Depending on the account's privileges, this could allow lateral movement, data access, or further privilege escalation, and because it uses a valid account rather than exploiting a vulnerability, this access is harder to distinguish from normal activity.